 The SDM's numeric values and online trends provide continuous monitoring of the enabled parameters.
-Depending on the sensor type, the selected patient type and the enabled parameters, different sets of preconfigured measurement screens are available (numerical, numerical with online trends, numerical with online trend and Δx -/baseline values (p.
-44), if SpO2/PR are enabled all with either a wiper bar Pleth Wave or blip bar reflecting relative pulse amplitude).
+Depending on the sensor type, the selected patient type and the enabled parameters, different sets of preconfigured measurement screens are available (numerical, numerical with online trends, numerical with online trends, numerical with online trend and $\Delta x$ -/baseline values (p.
+46), if $SpO_2/PR$ are enabled all with either a wiper bar Pleth Wave or blip bar reflecting relative pulse amplitude).
 Use the Display Button (p.
-55) to toggle between the available measurement displays.
+57) to toggle between the available measurement displays.